Improved small-sample inference for functions of parameters in the k-sample multinomial problem: Abstract

 \section{Abstract}

-When the target of inference is a real-valued function of probability parameters in the $k$-sample multinomial problem, variance estimation may be challenging.
-In small samples, methods like the nonparametric bootstrap or delta method may perform poorly.
-We propose a novel general method in this setting for computing exact p-values and confidence intervals which means that type I error rates are correctly bounded and confidence intervals have at least nominal coverage at all sample sizes.
-Our method is applicable to any real-valued function of multinomial probabilities, accommodating an arbitrary number of samples with varying category counts.
-We describe the method and provide an implementation of it in R, with some computational optimization to ensure broad applicability.
-Simulations demonstrate our method's ability to maintain correct coverage rates in settings where the nonparametric bootstrap fails. \\ Keywords: exact inference, multinomial, computation. \\ Word count: 2497
+When the target parameter for inference is a real-valued, continuous function of probabilities in the $k$-sample multinomial problem, variance estimation may be challenging.
+In small samples or when the function is nondifferentiable at the true parameter, methods like the nonparametric bootstrap or delta method may perform poorly.
+We develop an exact inference method that applies to this general situation.
+We prove that our proposed exact p-value correctly bounds the type I error rate and the associated confidence intervals provide at least nominal coverage; however, they are generally difficult to implement.
+Thus, we propose a Monte Carlo implementation to estimate the exact p-value and confidence intervals that we show to be consistent as the number of iterations grows.
+Our approach is general in that it applies to any real-valued continuous function of multinomial probabilities from an arbitrary number of samples and with different numbers of categories. \\